Skip to content

 SIMPL

-• 🎯 Simple — scikit-learn-style fit() / predict() API.
-Minimal intuitive hyperparameters.
+• Simple — scikit-learn API.
+Minimal hyperparameters.
 Get started in <10 lines of code.

-• 🧠 Flexible — works with 1D angular data (e.g. head direction), 2D spatial data (e.g. place/grid cells), and higher dimensions.
-Examples and demo provided.
+• Flexible — 1D, 1D angular (e.g. head direction), 2D spatial (e.g. place/grid cells), and higher dimensional data all permitted.
+Trial-structure aware.
+Temporal or non-temporal data.

-• 📊 Rich outputs — results stored as xarray.Dataset with per-iteration metrics, units, baselines, and diagnostics.
+• Rich outputs — results stored as xarray.Dataset with per-iteration variables, metrics and units.

 Neural data analysis in < 5 seconds